backstage/backstage/docs/features/techdocs/how-to-guides.md

 content was accessed and stored, allowing pages to be accessed with case-insensitive entity triplet paths (e.g. `/docs/namespace/kind/name` whereas in prior versions, they could only be accessed at `/docs/namespace/Kind/name`).
-In order to enable this change, documentation has be stored in an external storage provider using an object key whose entity triplet is lower-cased.
+In order to enable this change, documentation has to be stored in an external storage provider using an object key whose entity triplet is lower-cased.

 New installations of TechDocs since the beta version will work fine with no